 Did you have any idea how it would turn out?

-Rob: “I didn’t have a clue what he was going to do, I was just so excited that he was even involved with it.
+Rob Halford: “I didn’t have a clue what he was going to do, I was just so excited that he was even involved with it.
 I didn’t really understand what was going to happen, or understand things as they were happening.
 But I just accepted that these were really talented individuals, with a tremendous capacity to grasp a vision and look into the future.
 Because I was working with such new personalities .. even if I’d stepped up and said ‘that doesn’t seem right’ that may have been the wrong thing to have said and done.
-It was just a case of hands off, let these people make their musical statements.
+It was just a case of hands-off, let these people make their musical statements.
 And as it progressed then I started to understand it a little more.
-So by the time we were half way through the record, I was so thrilled.
+So by the time we were halfway through the record, I was so thrilled.
 Such great things were starting to happen.

 How fully-developed was the material when they got involved?

-Rob: “As far as I was concerned, it was complete.
+Rob Halford: “As far as I was concerned, it was complete.
 It was all set to go.
 If I’d listen to the music now, those original ideas, it just wouldn’t have flown anywhere.
 Great songs, but the extra things that it needed to have were just not there.
 The re-creations that Reznor brought, along with Ogilvie and the other people, made it into something very, very special.
 It just took off on its own merits.
-A much more important pieces of work.”
+A much more important piece of work.”

 What’s your opinion of Nothing Records?